How to spot when writing is AI: The 6 elements of robot style

 2. Forced sass

-When the ‘edge-lord’ style is dialed up so much that I want to vomit, it’s usually a good signal it was written by AI.
+Is it me, or do AI systems constantly carry Mean Girls energy?
+When ‘edge-lord’ is dialed up so much I want to vomit, it’s usually a good sign a piece of writing was written by AI.

-On LinkedIn it’s particularly bad, because a ‘hot take’ is a post format where AI can be spotted a mile away.
+On LinkedIn it’s particularly bad, because a ‘hot take’ is a common post type where AI can be spotted a mile away.
 Ta-da phrases like ‘but here’s the truth’ or ‘but here’s what nobody’s saying’ are AI’s way of creating conflict in a piece of writing.
 Usually, they can be replaced with a simple ‘But’.

 Look out for: